Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Fiduciaries/Nominated.md

 ##### Nick Kingan
 ##### NickKingan@Gmail.Com
-##### Under the condition that Nick Kingan has an arm wrestle with Corvin Nehal Dhali
+##### Under the condition that Nick Kingan has an arm wrestle with Corvin Nehal Dhali.